Celtic deities: Lugus

-The Gaulish Mercury often seems to function as a god of sovereignty.
-Gaulish depictions of Mercury sometimes show him bearded and/or with wings or horns emerging directly from his head, rather than from a winged hat.
-Both these characteristics are unusual for the classical god.
-More conventionally, the Gaulish Mercury is usually shown accompanied by a ram and/or a rooster, and carrying a caduceus; his depiction at times is very classical.

 Lugh is said to have instituted the festival of Lughnasadh, celebrated on 1 August, in commemoration of his foster-mother Tailtiu.

-In Gaulish monuments and inscriptions, Mercury is very often accompanied by Rosmerta, whom Miranda Green interprets to be a goddess of fertility and prosperity.
-Green also notices that the Celtic Mercury frequently accompanies the fertility goddesses, the Deae Matres (see below).

 Taranis

 The Gaulish Jupiter is often depicted with a thunderbolt in one hand and a distinctive solar wheel in the other.
 Scholars frequently identify this wheel/sky god with Taranis, who is mentioned by Lucan.
 The name Taranis may be cognate with those of Taran, a minor figure in Welsh mythology, and Turenn, the father of the 'three gods of Dana' in Irish mythology.

 Wheel amulets are found in Celtic areas from before the conquest.

 Toutatis

 Teutates, also spelled Toutatis (Celtic: "Him of the tribe"), was one of three Celtic gods mentioned by the Roman poet Lucan in the 1st century, the other two being Esus ("lord") and Taranis ("thunderer").
 According to later commentators, victims sacrificed to Teutates were killed by being plunged headfirst into a vat filled with an unspecified liquid.
 Present-day scholars frequently speak of ‘the toutates’ as plural, referring respectively to the patrons of the several tribes.

 Of two later commentators on Lucan's text, one identifies Teutates with Mercury, the other with Mars.
 He is also known from dedications in Britain, where his name was written as, Toutatis.

 Paul-Marie Duval, who considers the Gaulish Mars a syncretism with the Celtic toutates, notes that: